bitroniq/ten-seconds-cv/README.md

 ## Build (Windows)

-Open `cv.tex` with `TexMaker` or `TexWorks` and compile using XeLaTeX
+Open `.tex` file with `TexMaker` or `TexWorks` and compile using XeLaTeX

 ## Build (Debian/Ubuntu)

 	make all

-## Fontawesom support
+## FontAwesom support

-To enable fontawesome support, include the fontawesome package in the cv.tex file
+To enable fontawesome support, include the fontawesome package in the `.tex` file

 	\usepackage{fontawesome}